 Charge cards must typically be paid off in full at the end of each month.
 Credit cards allow you to carry a balance over time, but you’ll still have a minimum monthly payment, and your balance will usually incur interest fees.

 What’s the Difference Between Charge Cards and Credit Cards?

 The main difference between charge cards and credit cards is how much you have to pay off each billing cycle compared to how much you owe:

 - Charge cards generally require that you pay off the full amount you spend on the card each month.

-- Credit cards only require that you pay off some minimum amount of the amount you owe each month.
-You can carry the rest over onto next month’s bill, although we recommend you always pay off your full statement balance every month to avoid paying expensive credit card interest.
+- Credit cards only require that you pay off some minimum amount of the total balance you owe each month.
+You can carry the rest over onto next month’s bill, although we recommend you always pay off your full statement balance every month to avoid paying expensive credit card interest charges.